quercia-dev/birdclef2025/README.md

 |       1564122 | 11 sec |
 ```

-Though the audio recordings were labeled by a reliable 'primary_label' feature, we also have access to a less reliable set of secondary labels.
-This motivated a consideration of different levels of trustworthiness for this secondary labels, which we explored through the use of an m parameter, obtaining a wide range of performance.
+Although the audio recordings are labeled by a reliable 'primary_label' feature, we also have access to a less reliable set of secondary labels.
+This motivated us to consider different levels of trustworthiness for the secondary labels, which we explored through the use of the m parameter, obtaining a range of accuracies in our models.

 Unlabeled recordings: almost half of the dataset is unlabeled, all with same length, which may give more information on the characteristics of audio data, but does not provide additional information through labelling.

 # Audio Preprocessing

-To make the analysis more computationally tractable, we experimented with transformations to reduce the raw audio into spectrogram-based representations.
-Two wdiely used methods for this are the Mel spectrogram and the Mel-Frequency Cepstral Coefficients (MFCCs).
+To make the analysis computationally tractable, we experimented with transformations that transform raw audio into spectrogram representations.
+Two widely used methods for this are the Mel spectrogram and the Mel-Frequency Cepstral Coefficients (MFCCs).

 The Mel spectrogram applies a Mel filter bank to a short-time Fourier transform (STFT), mapping frequencies to the Mel scale, defined in terms of perceived pitch and modeled after human auditory perception.

 In contrast, MFCCs are a compact representation derived by applying a Discrete Cosine Transform (DCT) to the log-Mel spectrogram.
 This process reduced dimensionality and emphasized the most informative features for tasks like speech and speaker recognition.

+![](img/scape_spectrogram.png)

 Compared to raw spectrograms, both Mel and MFCC representations reduce dimensionality and increase robustness to noise and variability.
-For the purposes of our investigation, we compared performance of models on both inputs types and found consistently better results with Mel spectrograms.
+For the purposes of our investigation, we compared performance of models on both inputs types but found consistently better results with Mel spectrograms.
 Consequently, we chose the Mel spectrogram as our primary audio transformation for this study.

-![](img/scape_spectrogram.png)

 ## Audio Splicing

 The final classification task involves identifying bird species present within a one-minute audio recording.
-To achieve this, we divide the recording into smaller segments and classify the species detected in each segment.
+To achieve this, we divided the recording into smaller segments, classifying the species detected in each segment.
 We chose a 5-second window size, meaning our model is trained on 5-second chunks of labeled data.
-All the recordings in the dataset were preprocessed accordingly: audio longer than 5 seconds was split into multiple segments, while recordings shorter than 5 were zero-padded.
-In cases of a leftover segment of at least 2.5 seconds (e.g., an 8-second recording), we include both the first and last 5-second segments, aligning the remaining audio to the end.
+All the recordings in the dataset were preprocessed accordingly: audios longer than 5 seconds were split into multiple segments, while recordings shorter than 5 were zero-padded.
+In cases of a leftover segment of at least 2.5 seconds (e.g., an 8-second recording), we included both the first and last 5-second segments, aligning the remaining audio to the end.

 When training the early models, we noticed that computing the mel spectrograms of each recording on-the-fly was a major bottleneck: a CPU-intensive task that impeded training.
-To address this, we precomputed and cached the Mel spectrograms to disk, significantly accelerating training by avoiding repeated transformations.
+To address this, we precomputed and cached the Mel spectrograms to disk, significantly accelerating training by avoiding repeated transformations that would produce the same results.

-## Clustering
+## Clustering for Audio Segmentation

-Since labeled audios often included sources of external noise, which did not correspond to the labels, we were interested in removing the worst examples of training data to improve the quality of the dataset, in order to train a classifier model on only the best data.
-We approached this problem by first evaluating the performance of clustering algorithms.
+Since labeled audios often include sources of external noise, which does not correspond to any relevant label, we were interested in removing the worst examples in the training data to improve the quality of the dataset.
+This transformation would produce a classifier model on only the best data.

-We compared the performance of several clustering algorithms on normalized Mel coefficients.
+We explored this direction by first evaluating the performance of different clustering algorithms on normalized Mel coefficients.

-- _K-means_: the simplest conceptually, performed reasonably well, though it involved the added difficulty of setting the number of clusters beforehand.
+- _K-means_: the simplest conceptually, performed reasonably well, though it involved the added difficulty of assigning the number of clusters beforehand.
 ![](img/train_spectrogram_12_kmeans.png)

-- _DBSCAN_: density-based method capable of automatically determining the number fo clusters, however, tweak epsilon and min size
+- _DBSCAN_: a density-based method capable of automatically determining the number fo clusters, however, tweak epsilon and min size
 ![](img/train_spectrogram_12_dbscan.png)

 - _Agglomerative clustering_: we identified 'ward' as the best clustering rule.
-We attribute this to minimizing total variance within the cluster, preferring "self-contained" units.
+We attributed this to minimizing total variance within the cluster, preferring "self-contained" units.

-In order to enforce wider cluster windows, we also experimented with different ways to enforce continuity of the clusters in time: first encouraging time continuity by adding the time index to the data as an additional column, and second by experimenting with enforcing it as a hardcoded constraint.
+At a first glance, we noticed that clustering produced extremely thin and 'dispersed' groupings.
+In order to enforce wider windows, we also experimented with different ways to enforce continuity of the clusters in time: first encouraging time continuity by adding the time index to the data as an additional column, and second by experimenting with enforcing it as a hardcoded constraint.
 In both cases, we were unable to produce distinct results that could be usable for an initial filtering.

-We also applied the same clustering pipeline to MFCC, but the results were inferior.Clusters formed around audio without discernible differences, likely caused by microphone or environmnetal artifacts, rather than meaningful acoustic differences.
+We also applied the same clustering pipeline to MFCC, but the results were inferior.
+Clusters formed around audio without discernible differences, likely caused by microphone or environmnetal artifacts, rather than meaningful acoustic differences.
 These results further discouraged us from using MFCC in our investigation.

 Additionally, we tested K-means clustering, using the primary and secondary labels as a reference for the number of clusters, including an additional cluster for 'unlabeled' samples.
 While parameter tuning could yield reasonable clusters in individual cases, the method's performance degraded significantly across recordings with different background conditions or device setups.

-In conclusion, clustering methods were ineffective for isolating bird calls from raw audio, particularly in unlabeled data.
-Given their limited robustness and generalization, we moved to exploring alternative ways of extracting the animal calls, detailing our methods in the following sections.
+In all cases, we were unable to refine the clusters parameters to work over multiple audio files.
+As a resutl, we concluded that clustering methods are ineffective for isolating bird calls from raw audio, particularly in unlabeled data.
+Given their limited robustness and generalization, we moved to exploring alternative ways of extracting animal calls, detailing our methods in the following sections.

 ## Rating-Based Filtering